scottpetrovic/scottpetrovic.github.io/README.md

-# Scott Petrovic blog
+# Scott Petrovic's portfolio and blog

-This is a personal blog.
+This is a personal blog and portfolio site.
 It is built using Hugo.
 Hugo is a static site generator that is really fast.

 ## Dependencies